 This research report is composed of my original work, and contains no material previously published or written by another person.

 I have clearly stated the contribution of others to my research report as a whole, including statistical assistance, survey design, data analysis, significant technical procedures, professional editorial advice, and any other original research work used or reported in my report.
-The content of my report is the result of work I have carried out since the commencement of my honours research project.
+The content of my report is the result of work I have carried out since the commencement of my honours research project

 Acknowledgements